srivatsa-FuLab/simple_modularControl_v1.02/README.md

 # `Simple modularControl`
-This a simplified fork of the modularControl code.
+This a streamlined fork of the modularControl code.
 The goal here is to get your microscope up and running with minimum effort.
 New instruments can be easily configured and the GUI can be reconfigured as required.
 By design most of the back-end code is hidden from the end user, yet all the functionality of modularControl is retained.

 ## Package structure: